 - Make chili oil.
 Try adding a little bit of the Calabrian chili oil to your olive oil for a beautiful red color and a little added spice.

 How to Store

-This pasta is best eaten right when it is finished cooking for a glossy, emulsified sauce and the best texture of spaghetti.
-However, cooked pasta will store for 3 to 5 days in the fridge.
+Fridge This pasta is best eaten right when it is finished cooking for a glossy, emulsified sauce and the best texture of spaghetti.
+However, cooked pasta will store for 3 to 5 days in an airtight container in the fridge.

 Freezer I would not recommend freezing this pasta.
 It comes together so quickly that I would just make it when ready to eat.